 Well, about the book!
 I believe this book is great for developers of all levels of skill.
 If you are new to programming you will learn some basic concepts about the craft.
 If you're a master you will very easily get through it.
 But you might still learn a thing or two.
 Something that you will definitely learn is how to approach development pragmatically.
 This book will guide you through the obstacles in the daily work of a programmer.

 Author: Kent Beck

 Test driven development (TDD) - This topic comes up again and again.
-If you have practiced TDD you will already know most this book has to offer.
+If you have practised TDD you will already know most this book has to offer.
 However if you are new to TDD, this book is a must-read.
 It is very short and easy to comprehend.
 The code snippets are in java.
-But are so simple that you can read them with any programming language background.
+But they are so simple that you can read them with any programming language background.
 I would say this is the best book for entering the world of test driven development.
-Kent Beck also included some humor in this book which makes it fun to read.
+Kent Beck also included some humour in this book which makes it fun to read.
 The book is relatively short - it can easily be read in a couple of days (perhaps even one).

 3 - Head first Design patterns